 If you've ever performed a security assessment, you probably know the frustration of seeing your earnest recommendations get ignored.
 You may wonder whether the recipient even read your report.
 If they did, surely they would share your concerns regarding the risks you discovered.

 You might be able to do something about this situation if you understand why security assessment findings are often dismissed:

 - Maybe your report was never read.
-There could be many reasons for this, including the reader commissioning the assessment to merely mark-off a check box to say it was done.
+There could be many reasons for this, including the reader commissioning the assessment to merely mark-off a checkbox to say it was done.
 Another reason might be that the report was too long, seemed too technical or too high-level, or was otherwise poorly written.

 - Perhaps the advice in your report wasn't practical.
 You meant well when you advised removing administrative rights from all user accounts, but the security leader might not have had the political power to pull that off.
-Or maybe you emphasized only important strategic issues that were too hard to handle without starting with easier, more tactical wins.
+Or maybe you emphasized only the important strategic issues that were too hard to handle without starting with easier, more tactical wins.

 As you can see, some of the factors that affect whether the organization will follow your recommendations aren't under your control.
 Yet, you can increase the likelihood that your findings will be acted upon if you write a strong report, offer practical advice, substantiate your findings, and balance tactical and strategic recommendations.